 Chemistry courses involve studying the composition, properties, and reactions of substances.
 These courses typically explore such concepts as the behaviors of solids, liquids, and gases, acid/base and oxidation/reduction reactions, and atomic structure.
-Chemical formulas and equations and nuclear reactions are also studied.
+Chemical formulas and equations and nuclear reactions are also studied

-Chemistry-Advanced Studies (Quality Core)
+Chemistry-Advanced Studies

 Usually taken after a comprehensive initial study of chemistry, Chemistry-Advanced Studies courses cover chemical properties and interactions in more detail.
 Advanced chemistry topics include organic chemistry, thermodynamics, electrochemistry, macromolecules, kinetic theory, and nuclear chemistry.
+There will be a .5 weighted grade assigned to the GPA of this class.
+If a student drops the class at any time during the year, the weighted grade will not be awarded.